ujichase/orbit/README.md

 ## Sponsoring

 If you find this tool useful, please consider sponsoring!
-I initially got inspiration for this project during my first internship with NASA Glenn Research Center in 2021, and started working on this project in my spare time throughout my undergraduate and graduate studies.
+This project started got its inspiration from my first internship with NASA Glenn Research Center in 2021, and I have started working on this project in my spare time throughout my undergraduate and graduate studies since then.
 Any donation amount is greatly appreciated.

 ## Contributing